Stress Management

 Posted on 16/05/2021 in Depression, Stress Management

+TL;DR: Spring is the best season!
+It brings moderate temperatures, longer days, returning animals, and blooming plants.
+Sunlight boosts happiness and energy, while nature provides fresh fruits, veggies, and vitamin D. Plus, no more snow or dry air—just perfect weather to enjoy the outdoors!
 Summer, winter, and fall may have their fans, but spring is clearly the best season.
 Even science agrees!
 1. TEMPERATURES ARE MODERATE Spring marks the end of blistering winter and the transitional period to scorching summer.
-The Earth's axis is angled between its closest and furthest position from the Sun, when temperatures are the most extreme.
-You can finally ditch the winter layers.
-2. THERE ARE MORE HOURS IN THE DAY Following the spring equinox, when the Earth’s horizon is perfectly aligned with the Sun, the days begin lasting longer and the nights get shorter.
-That means you… Read More Here!
+The Earth's axis is angled between its closest and furthest position from the Sun, when temperatures are the most… Read More Here!

 Improving Your Mental Resiliency and Fitness